Frequently Asked Questions

 There are two main reasons to remodel – if the jewellery holds SENTIMENTAL value, for example from a grandparent’s ring, or for ETHICAL reasons, so no new mining has to take place.

-Most of the old gold I see is VERY lightweight in comparison to my rings and more often than not I must add a considerable amount of new gold into the mix.
+Most of the old gold I view is VERY lightweight in comparison to my work eg: my rings can weigh up to 10 times more than a commercially made mass produced ring and more often than not I must add a considerable amount of new gold into the mix.

 Do you have a store or Studio